|

 Hats off to Colombo Chief Magistrate, Kusala Sarojini Weerawardena for checking a sure ruse often resorted to by prosecuting policemen in showing undue kindness to certain suspects, especially those with means, in a case before her last Wednesday.

 In this case a Kegalle prison overseer was produced in connection with allegedly soliciting a bribe of Rs.10,000 from a remandee to provide facilities to him while in remand custody.
 The magistrate was astonished that the prosecuting officer was not making an application to remand the suspect and the defense counsel was seeking bail citing the failure of the Bribery Commission to produce the Director General's certification, and other shortcomings with regard to the case among other things.
+She asked why the Commission was sleeping on the matter without producing the vital Director General's certification.
+According to the Bribery Act the Commission should produce the Director General's certification without which a case cannot proceed with or suspects cannot be remanded.

 Luckily this is one magistrate who didn't fall for such humbug and further remanded the suspect and ordered the Bribery Commission to produce a full report according to the Act on the next date next Thursday.